Vincit/multi-user-test-runner/README.md

 # Requirements version 0.5 and newer

  * Java 8 or newer
- * JUnit 4.12 or newer, but not JUnit 5
+ * JUnit 4.12 or newer (supports JUnit5 with JUnit vintage 4.12)

 # Requirements version 0.4 and earlier